 Babiana disticha Ker Gawl. see Babiana fragrans

 Babiana dregei Baker is found in rock crevices on hills and mountain slopes on sandy stony soil in central Namaqualand.
 It grows to 15 cm tall with an erect branched stem.
-Leaves are erect, rigid, sword-shaped and slightly pleated with thickened veins and margins with a sharp ridged tip.
+Leaves are erect, rigid, sword-shaped, and slightly pleated with thickened veins and margins with a sharp ridged tip.
 Flowers are deep purple-blue to magenta with white splashes edged with a darker color on the three lower shorter tepals.
 Flowering occurs mainly in late August and September with the long tubed flowers pollinated by the long proboscid fly.
-Photos 1-5 taken in Namaqualand by Bob Rutemoeller and Mary Sue Ittner of what we believe to be this species.
+Photos 1-5 were taken in Namaqualand by Bob Rutemoeller and Mary Sue Ittner of what we believe to be this species.
 Photo 6 taken by Cameron McMaster September 2011 near Kamieskroon.

-Babiana flabellifolia Harv. ex Klatt grows in doleritic clay outcrops in rock cracks where it is protected from the predators.
-The leaves are wedge shaped and the flowers violet with cream markings.
+Babiana flabellifolia Harv. ex Klatt grows in doleritic clay outcrops in rock cracks where it is protected from predators.
+The leaves are wedge-shaped and the flowers violet with cream markings.
 The tube is white to yellow, cylindrical, straight, 12 to 36 mm long.
 The sweetly scented flowers smell like carnations.
 In the Babiana revision species Babiana cuneifolia Baker and Babiana truncata G.J.Lewis are now included in Babiana flabellifolia except for longer tubed collections which are now considered to be in a new species, Babiana cuneata.
 The range of this species is from northern Namaqualand south to the Bokkeveld Plateau.
-The first photo taken by Rod Saunders.
+The first photo was taken by Rod Saunders.
 The next photos are from Alan Horstmann.
 The first two of those were once considered Babiana cuneifolia.
 The last three were taken southeast of Garies and north of Concordia in Namaqualand in July.

 Babiana fragrans (Jacq.)
-Goldblatt & J.C.Manning, syn.
+Steud., syn.
 Babiana disticha Ker Gawl., is a winter grower found on sandstone, granite and occasionally clay slopes in the northwest and southwest Cape of South Africa.
 It has pale violet flowers that are occasionally creamy yellow usually with a narrow median streak or blotch on the lower lateral tepals and dark blue or purple markings near the base.
-It flowers July to September with usually fragrant flowers.
+It flowers from July to September with usually fragrant flowers.
 The first photo below was taken by Sheila Burrow who was growing it in Australia.
 In the second photograph by Bob Rutemoeller there is a Sparaxis grandiflora ssp. acutiloba blooming below it.
 The third photo from Mary Sue Ittner shows the corms on a 1 cm grid.

 Photos taken in habitat by Mary Sue Ittner September 2006 at Bainskloof and Lion's Head show the variations in flower color and flowers blooming in mass the spring after a fire.

 Babiana framesii L.Bolus is found on rock outcrops in karroid scrub on the Bokkeveld Plateau near Nieuwoudtville.
-Growing to 10 cm high, it has lanceolate, pleated, hairy leaves and dark blue-purple bilateral symmetrical flowers that have arrow shaped white markings on the midline outlined in darker blue or red on the lower lateral tepals.
-Tepals are narrow and spread almost at right angles to the elongate (6-7 cm) and slightly curved tube.
-It flowers July to September.
+Growing to 10 cm high, it has lanceolate, pleated, hairy leaves and dark blue-purple bilateral symmetrical flowers that have arrow-shaped white markings on the midline outlined in darker blue or red on the lower lateral tepals.
+Tepals are narrow and spread almost at right angles to the elongated (6-7 cm) and slightly curved tube.
+It flowers from July to September.
 The first two photographs were taken by Mary Sue Ittner and three and four by Bob Rutemoeller near Nieuwoudtville in September 2006.
 Photo five was taken near Nieuwoudtville by Cameron McMaster.

 Babiana hirsuta (Lam.)
 Goldblatt & J.C.Manning (syn.
 Babiana thunbergii Ker Gawl., Antholyza plicata L.f., Antholyza hirsuta Lam.) is a coastal plant growing on sandy dunes and flats in the northwest and the southwest Cape.
 It has stiff, pleated velvety lanceolate leaves and red recurved unusual flowers.
 The lower tepals are yellow marked green to black at the base.
-It flowers July to October.
+It flowers from July to October.
 Wild populations of this species are reported to be self-incompatible and depend on birds for pollination.
-Photos from Cameron McMaster taken in the western Cape.
+Photos from Cameron McMaster were taken in the Western Cape.

-Pictures taken at Laaiplek on the West Coast of South Africa by Paul Sieben.
+Pictures were taken at Laaiplek on the West Coast of South Africa by Paul Sieben.
 Photo 1, shows the general area between the primary dunes along the coast, as far as the eye can see there are clusters of flowers; photo 2, shows a group of plants in bloom; photo 3, is a closer view of the flowers; photo 4, close up of the flowers; photo 5, shows a cluster of flowers with the sea in the background to give one an idea of how close to the sea they are.
 From the epithet "hirsuta" one might expect hairs somewhere and photo 6 shows the hairy stems.